ktxlh/food-recognition/docs/index.md

 **Our Approach** In this project, we use an improved version of Mask R-CNN, called **Hybrid Task Cascade** (HTC, Chen et al., 2019).
 Cascade is a classic idea that boosts model performance by multi-stage refinement.
 In our case, cascade could be implented by the step-by-step refinement of the bounding box and the segmentation mask. (i) *Bounding Box Cascade*: Note that the regression model after RoI pooling layer locate the bounding box given a region's feature, so HTC further use the output bounding box to form a region feature, then use the RoI pooling layer and the regression model to get a refined bounding box. (ii) *Segmentation Mask Cascade*: HTC introduces an information flow between masks by enabling generating refined binary masks conditioning on previously generated masks. (iii) *Auxiliary Semantic Segmentation*: Beyond cascade, to further help the masking process to distinguish the object and the background, HTC further leverages an extra semantic segmentation branch (also a FCN) to provide extra semantic information of the whole image, then let the mask generation process condition on the semantic information of each pixel.

-### Evaluation
-We follow AIcrowd's evaluation method, which is COCO detection evaluation metrics.
-To be more specific, we evaluate the models by average precision (AP) and average recall (AR) with 0.5:0.05:0.95 Intersection over Union (IoU) threshold.
-For unsupervised methods, since they are generally unable to predict specific classes, we calculate the metric without taking the class labels into consideration.
-In other words, a segmentation proposal will be considered as a truth positive as long as it achieves higher IoU with any of the ground-truth of food instance segmentations than the threshold.
-Besides, we also assess the unsupervised segmentation results using internal clustering measures such as Probabilistic Random Index (PRI), Variation of Information (VoI), and Segmentation Covering.

 ## Results and Discussion
 <!-- This project follows AIcrowd’s evaluation method, which is COCO detection evaluation metrics.
 To be more specific, we will evaluate the models by average precision (AP) and average recall (AR) with 0.5:0.05:0.95 Intersection over Union (IoU) threshold.